Consistency of Quine's New Foundations: Introduction

-Consider the following \emph{false} reasoning: define $x=\{a\mid a\not\in a\}$.
+Consider the following \emph{invalid} reasoning: define $x=\{a\mid a{\not\in} a\}$.
 It is easy to check that $x\in x$ if and only if $x\not\in x$.
 This is Russell's paradox and is one of the central paradoxes of (naive) set theory.

-Zermelo-Fraenkel set theory (\deffont{ZF}) avoids paradox by insisting that $a$ be \emph{guarded}; we can only form $\{a{\in}y\mid a\not\in a\}$ where $y$ is already known to be a set.
-The price we pay for this is that we cannot form `reasonable' sets such as the \deffont{universal set} $\{a\mid \top\}$ (the set of all sets) or the set of `all sets with 2 elements', and so on.
+Zermelo-Fraenkel set theory (\deffont{ZF}) avoids paradox by insisting instead that $a$ be \emph{guarded}; we can only form $\{a{\in}y\mid a{\not\in} a\}$ where $y$ is already known to be a set.
+The price we pay for this is that we cannot form `reasonable' sets such as the \deffont{universal set} $\{a\mid \top\}$ (the set of all objects) or the set of `all sets with 2 elements', and so on.
 In ZF, these are \emph{proper classes}.\footnote{A nice historical account of Russell's paradox is in \cite{griffin:prehrp}.
 For ZF set theory, see e.g. \cite{jech:sett}.}

-New Foundations (\deffont{NF}) avoids paradox by insisting on a stratifiable language \cite{quine:newfml}.
-Every variable and term can be assigned a \emph{level}, such that we only form $t\tin s$ if $\level(s)=\level(t)\plus 1$.
-So $a\in a$ and $a\not\in a$ are outlawed because no matter what level $i$ we assign to $a$, we cannot make $i$ equal to $i\plus 1$.
-We can stratify $\top$ so we can still form the universal set in NF, and `has 2 elements' is also stratifiable.
+Quine's New Foundations (\deffont{NF}) avoids paradox by restricting to stratifiable comprehensions~\cite{quine:newfml}, such that every variable and term can be assigned a \emph{level} and $t\in s$ only appears in the $\phi$ of a comprehension $\{a\mid \phi\}$ when $\level(s)=\level(t)\plus 1$.
+For example, the comprehensions $\{a\mid a\in a\}$ and $\{a\mid a\not\in a\}$ are not stratifiable, because whatever level $i$ we assign to $a$, we cannot make $i$ be equal to $i\plus 1$.